 C++ Math fmin

-The function returns the minimum value between two numbers.
+The function outputs the smallest value between a pair of numbers.

 Conditions: